 Aside from being a beautiful souvenir though, what makes these knives so special?
 Why are they called “Yengisar Knives“?
-And finally, why is this unique handicraft dying?
+And finally, why has this unique handicraft died?

-These are the questions I set out to answer as I visited the International Grand Bazaar in Urumqi and took a trip down to the small, desert village in southern Xinjiang known as Yengisar.
+These are the questions I set out to answer a few years ago when I visited the International Grand Bazaar in Urumqi and took a trip down to the small, desert village in southern Xinjiang known as Yengisar.

 A Closer Look at the Uyghur Knife

-If the numerous shops in the Urumqi Grand Bazaar are any indication, the Uyghur knife is a popular souvenir for tourists.
+If the numerous shops in the Urumqi International Grand Bazaar are any indication, the Uyghur knife is a popular souvenir for tourists in Xinjiang.
 Knives of all shapes and sizes are displayed in cases and lined up in rows along the wall.

 It was common practice for Uyghur men to carry around their personal knife…”